NaveedNaseem84/PP4-Sultans-Restaurant/README.md

   - On navigating to the above, User B is able to see User A's booking information.
   - Possible sensitive information can be viewed, updated or deleted without the original author's knowledge.

   - **Please note:** This issue affects the deletion of bookings in the same way.
-The URL `section update_booking` would change to `delete_booking`, the remainder of URL would remain the same.
+The URL section `update_booking` would change to `delete_booking`, the remainder of URL would remain the same.

 ### Fix(ID 0ef9b09)

 This was was fixed by adding in the follow additional access control check within `book views.py`.

 Within the `update_booking` function, a check is done to see if the logged in user is the same as the user who created the booking or is an admin.
+If so, the user and admin are able to update the selected booking.
 If not, a forbidden notification is shown to the user and a redirection to the booking page takes place.

 Within the `delete_booking` function, if the logged in user is the same as the one who created the booking, they are able to delete their own booking.
 If an admin tries to delete, they are prompted to do this via the admin panel.
+If the user is not the same as the one who created the booking, a forbidden notification is shown to the user and a redirection to the booking page takes place.

 ---

+**Please Note**: As far as I am aware, there are no remaining bugs.
+I have endeavoured to throughly test the site but am unable to completely rule out the possibility of any arising in the future.

 [Back to Contents.](#table-of-contents)

-### Validation Testing
+### Code Validation

 #### HTML